IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Richard_Feynman" target="_blank">Richard Feynman</a>

+>“While the finder of a new elementary particle used to be rewarded by receiving a Nobel Prize, one should now be punished by a $10,000 fine.”

+― <a href="https://en.wikipedia.org/wiki/Willis_Lamb" target="_blank">Willis Lamb</a>

+>“I might even have shared the Nobel Prize with Lamb.”
+[1991, he regretted that his insecurity about his mathematical abilities may have cost him a Nobel Prize when he did not publish results (which turned out to be correct) about what became known as the Lamb shift]

+>“Self-confidence is an important ingredient that makes for a successful physicist.”

+>“… conferences with open attendance are very important for the stimulation of young people or other people who are new in the field. … The field of high-energy physics is, as you know, very strongly in the hands of a clique and it is hard for an outsider to enter.”

+― <a href="https://en.wikipedia.org/wiki/Victor_Weisskopf" target="_blank">Victor Weisskopf</a>

 >“Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.”

 >“Be less curious about people and more curious about ideas.”